pumanitro/todo-ai/README.md

-# TODO IT - Progressive Web App
+# todo-flow - Progressive Web App

 A powerful, intelligent todo app with smart categorization, task hierarchies, and seamless cross-device sync.
 Built as a modern PWA for optimal mobile and desktop experience.